Friday, 5 August 2011

 Mass is sung after Terce.
 The Mass formularly is Salve, sancta Parens.
 The Gloria is sung, the Creed is sung and in the preface of the BVM Et te in Festivitate is inserted.

 Vespers are first Vespers of the following feast of the Transfiguration of the Lord, with a commemoration of the feast of the Dedication of St. Mary of the Snows.

 In the 'liturgical books of 1962' the feast of St. Mary of the Snows has been reduced to a III class feast with one nocturn of three lessons.
 There is no first Vespers and no commemoration of the feast at Vespers of St. Dominic.
-At Mattins the antiphons and psalms are from the ferial psalter.
-At Lauds the first and second lesson are from the Thursday of the tenth week after Pentecost.
+At Mattins the antiphons and psalms are from the ferial psalter and the first and second lesson are from the Friday of the seventh week after Pentecost (not the Friday of the first week of August which would be occurring scripture in the Traditional rite).
 At the Hours the hymns are sung to the ordinary tone and there is no Doxology in honour of the Incarnation.
 At Prime and the Hours the ferial psalter is used.
 At Mass the Creed is omitted.
 Despite being a II class the Transfiguration does not have first Vespers so Vespers today are Vespers of the Dedication of St. Mary of the Snows, with the ferial psalms, without a commemoration of the Transfiguration.

 Art: Masolino di Panicale: Fondazione della basilica di Santa Maria Maggiore